 |Eternal bliss||A state of perfect ecstasy that persists regardless of circumstances|

 I embrace all these forms of happiness, except for one.
 Eternal bliss has no place in my life.
-All pass through times of suffering – even the greatest of us.2 Research also shows that well-being is higher for people who experience a healthy mix of pleasant and unpleasant emotions.3
+All pass through times of suffering – especially the best of us.2 Research also shows that well-being is greater for people who experience a healthy mix of pleasant and unpleasant emotions.3

-So what is a happiness hierarchy?
+So what is a happiness hierarchy then?
 To find out, take out a piece of paper or open up a spreadsheet and rank the 14 definitions of happiness from most important to least.
-Take some time to consider whether or not your behavior is leading you toward the happiness you desire.
+Then consider whether your behavior is leading you toward the happiness you desire.
 If you don’t have time to rank all 14, at least choose your top three.

 Here is my happiness hierarchy.